awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 + Set the DB instance class of the read replica to have a storage size comparable to that of the source DB instance\.
 + Make sure that parameter settings in the DB parameter groups used by the source DB instance and the read replica are compatible\.
 For more information and an example, see the discussion of the `max_allowed_packet` parameter in the next section\.
 + Disable the query cache\.
 For tables that are modified often, using the query cache can increase replica lag because the cache is locked and refreshed often\.
 If this is the case, you might see less replica lag if you disable the query cache\.
 You can disable the query cache by setting the `query_cache_type parameter` to 0 in the DB parameter group for the DB instance\.
 For more information on the query cache, see [Query cache configuration](https://dev.mysql.com/doc/refman/5.7/en/query-cache-configuration.html)\.
-+ Warm the buffer pool on the read replica for InnoDB for MySQL, InnoDB for MariaDB 10\.2 or higher, or XtraDB for MariaDB 10\.1 or lower\.
++ Warm the buffer pool on the read replica for InnoDB for MySQL or MariaDB\.
 For example, suppose that you have a small set of tables that are being updated often and you're using the InnoDB or XtraDB table schema\.
 In this case, dump those tables on the read replica\.
 Doing this causes the database engine to scan through the rows of those tables from the disk and then cache them in the buffer pool\.
 This approach can reduce replica lag\.
 The following shows an example\.

   For Linux, macOS, or Unix: